Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Experiments

 \subsubsection{Medical Images}

-To perform an extensive evaluation of anomaly detection methods in the medical domain, we examined two challenging medical problems with different image characteristics and abnormality appearance.
+To perform an extensive evaluation of anomaly detection methods in the medical domain, we examined two challenging medical problems with different image characteristics and the appearance of abnormalities.

 \paragraph{Metastases Detection in Digital Pathology} Detecting metastases of lymph nodes is an extremely important variable in the diagnosis of breast cancer.
 However, the examination process is time-consuming and challenging.
 Figure~\ref{fig:datasets} shows examples of the tumor and normal tissues.
-Tissue with metastasis may differ from healthy one only by texture, spatial structure, or distribution of nuclei, and can be easily confused with normal tissue.
+Tissues \yellow{exhibiting} metastasis may differ from healthy \yellow{types} only by texture, spatial structure, or distribution of nuclei, and can be easily confused with normal tissue.
 We considered the task of detecting metastases in H\&E stained images of lymph nodes in the Camelyon16 challenge~\cite{bejnordi2017diagnostic}.
 We trained anomaly detection models only on healthy tissue aiming to identify tissue with metastases.
-The training dataset of Camelyon16 consists of 110 whole-slide images (WSIs) contained tumors, and 160 are not, and testing dataset with 80 regular slides and 50 slides containing metastases.
+The training dataset of Camelyon16 consists of 110 \yellow{tumour-containing whole slide images (WSIs) and 160 normal WSIs, while the testing dataset has 80 regular WSIs and 50 tumorigenic WSIs.}

 For all slides, we performed the following preprocessing.
-Firstly, we divided tissue from the background by applying Otsu's thresholding.
-Then we sampled 768x768 tiles (maximum 50 from one slide) of healthy tissue (from entirely normal images) and tumor tissue (from slides with metastases) and performed color normalization~\cite{vahadane2016structure}.
+Firstly, we divided tissue from the background by applying Otsu's thresholding~\cite{otsu1979threshold}.
+Then we randomly sampled 768x768 tiles (maximum 50 from one slide without overlapping) of healthy tissue (from entirely normal images) and tumor tissue (from slides with metastases) and performed color normalization~\cite{vahadane2016structure}.
 For the hyperparameter search we sampled tiles only from 4 out of 110 train tumor slides (validation set of confined variability).
 We obtained 7612 normal training images, 200 tumor images for validation, and 4000~(normal) + 817~(tumor) images for the test.
 During training, we randomly sampled 256x256 crops from 768x768 normalized tiles, and to the test, we used only a central 256x256 crop (to reduce border effect during normalization).
 The original WSIs were done with 40x magnification of tissue, but during the hyperparameter search, we also considered x10 and x20 magnification by bilinear downsampling images (256x256 to 128x128, and 64x64).